penn201500/crypto_wallet_generator/README.md

 # Crypto Wallet CLI

-Crypto Wallet CLI is a command-line tool for generating and managing Binance Smart Chain (BSC) wallets.
+Crypto Wallet CLI is a command-line tool for generating and managing Binance Smart Chain (BSC), Ethereum, and Tron wallets.
 It allows you to create new wallets from a mnemonic phrase, retrieve the balance of a given address, and more.

 ![Crypto Wallet CLI](./images/create-new-wallet-v2.png)